-The Company is a mineral exploration and development company listed on the TSXV under the symbol "AMZ" and quoted on the OTCQB under the symbol "AXDDF".
+The Company is a mineral exploration and development company listed on the TSXV under the symbol "AMZ" and quoted on the OTCQX under the symbol "AXDDF".
 The Company was incorporated on April 10, 2015 under the laws of the Province of British Columbia in connection with the Plan of Arrangement.
-The Company's business activity is the acquisition and exploration of mineral properties in Canada, the United States and Mexico.
+The Company's business activity is the acquisition and exploration of mineral properties in Canada, United States and Mexico.

-Almadex uses the same management team as Almaden Minerals Ltd. ("Almaden"), which has been focused on exploration and discovery in Mexico, the United States and Canada for the past 35 years.
-Traditionally, this approach has involved managing risk by forming joint ventures in which partner companies explore and develop such projects in return for the right to earn an interest in them.
+Almadex's management team has been focused on exploration and discovery in Mexico, United States and Canada for the past 35 years either with Almadex or its predecessor company, Almaden Minerals Ltd. Traditionally, management has managed risk by forming joint ventures in which partner companies explore and develop projects in return for the right to earn an interest in them.
 This approach has exposed shareholders to discovery and capital gains without as much funding and consequent share dilution as would be required through sole development of exploration properties.
 In some cases projects were advanced further when they were considered of such merit that the risk/reward ratio favored that approach.
-In other cases, if a property was optioned out with unsatisfactory results and returned to Almaden but considered by Almaden management to still have merit, the property rights were retained in order to demonstrate further potential.
-This is the fashion in which the Ixtaca discovery was made by Almaden, as the underlying project was optioned to three different partners prior to Almaden making the discovery in 2010.
+In other cases, if a property was optioned out with unsatisfactory results and returned to management but considered by management to still have merit, the property rights were retained in order to demonstrate further potential.
+This is the fashion in which the El Cobre discovery was made by Almadex, as the underlying project was optioned to four different partners prior to Almadex drilling the higher grade areas at the Norte target in 2016.